asousadias/asd_patchCollection/asd_MAX_palimpsest_filter/README.md

 -- 2- Scale input B to time length A.
 -- 3-Same as 1 (scale input A to time length B), but takes last onsets as references for scaling factor.
 -- 4-Same as 2 (scale input B to time length A), but takes last onsets as references for scaling factor.
 - _setMethodGate n_  - GATE Method (integer):<br>
 --0-Continuous pass -  adjusts note onsets and offsets inputs (slot A) to modulator events (slot B).
 --0-Attack only pass -   passes only notes that have an attack inside modulator events time span.
 - _setMethodPitch n_   - PITCH Method (integer):<br>
 -- 0-Bypass - Passes all notes unchanged after de gate pass.
 -- 1-Band pass -Keeps only the gated notes from A that are equal to the notes of B.
 -- 2-Band pass Pc -Keeps only the gated notes from A that have the same pitch class as the notes of B.
 -- 3-Band pass adjust -“Rounds” all notes from A to the nearest notes of B.
 -- 4-Band pass adjust Pc -“Rounds” all notes from A to the nearest Pc note of B.
+- _sendToRoll n_ - Send contens of slots A, B, OUT, A1 or B1 to _Bach.roll_ object.
+- _infoPrint n_ - Send contens of slots A, B, OUT, A1 or B1 to the Max Console.

 ### Output:
 - Instructions for a _Bach.roll_ object.